Touristy Stuff

 Stockholm’s nickname “the Venice of the North” rings very true – life in and around the water is second nature to Stockholmers, and the wealth of experiences available across the archipelago is testament to this.
 But cruising the Baltic isn’t always possible, especially for weekend visitors.
 The answer: “Fjäderholmarna,” or the “Feather Islands.”
 They’re a lovely 20-minute boat ride from downtown.
 Wander the enchanting, carless, paths.
 Grab a fika.
 Be charmed by Sweden’s gorgeous nature.

 Drottningholm Palace is on UNESCO's World Heritage list.
-It is the most well-preserved royal castle built in the 1600s in Sweden and at the same time is representative of all European architecture for the period.
-Make a day trip to Drottningholm and experience a historic milieu of the highest international standards.
-The combination of the exotic Chinese Pavilion pleasure palace, the palace theatre and the magnificent palace gardens make a visit to Drottningholm a unique experience.
+It is the world’s most well-preserved royal castle built in the 1600s in Sweden and at the same time is representative of all European architecture for the period.
+Make a day trip to Drottningholm and experience the enchantment of the caste and its gardens.
+The combination of the exotic Chinese Pavilion pleasure palace, the palace theatre and the magnificent palace gardens make a visit to Drottningholm unforgettable.

 Opera House

 In a city bursting with beauty, the Opera House is in its own league.
 Filled with history and mystery, it was established in 1782 by King Gustav the III, and ten years later, it served as the backdrop for his assassination during a masquerade ball.
-It stood another hundred years after the king's death, but by then the building was so worn, outdated and at risk of fire, that in 1892 it was decided to demolish it and the one standing now was erected.
+It stood another hundred years after the king's death, but by then the building was so worn, outdated and at risk of fire that in 1892 it was demolished to make way for the “new” building.